95% of candidates find out about their future business before applying for a job

 Your culture reflects your employer brand, it isn’t something that can be prescribed.
 So building a positive culture is the right place to start to create a strong employer brand.

-Take it from Sociabble, a company specialising in internal communications:
+Take it from Sociabble, a company specializing in internal communications:

 "The breadth and depth of employee engagement is enhanced considerably when all individuals feel they have a voice; when attention is drawn to the experiences and insights of those at all levels.
 From photos employees take at events, to blog posts written by senior management and ideas put forward by interns; companies need to find a way to centralize, share and discuss content that comes from employees themselves.
 This content is of extreme value when it comes to employer branding; as it has a personal voice and showcases the people who make the organization tick."